whythawk/whyqd/README.md

 prior to automated data munging.
 There is also no expectation that the final destination for these data would be a CSV, since it is more likely you are going to import into a database.

-There are additional terms in the schema which are there to support data wrangling, and some of the less meaningful field names have been changed.
-That said, **whyqd** was started, in part, as a response to the frustration of open data projects failing to deliver data publication as government data owners gave up because they couldn't get their (messy) data to validate against FrictionlessData prior to official release approval.
+There are additional terms in the schema which are there to support data wrangling and data integrity, and some of the less meaningful field names have been changed.

+The 'backronym' for **whyqd** (`ˈwɪkɪd`) is *[Whythawk](https://whythawk.com) Quantitative Data*, and Whythawk is an open data science and open research technical consultancy.

 ## Licence
 [BSD 3](LICENSE)